GT-Analytics/fuam-basic/README.md

 ![image](./media/general/fuam_cover_main.png)

+> [!CAUTION]
+> The FUAM solution accelerator is not an official Microsoft product!
+It is a solution accelerator, which can help you implement a monitoring solution within Fabric.
+As such there is no offical support available and there is a risk that things might break.

 ## Introduction

 Fabric Unfied Admin Monitoring (short: FUAM) is a solution to enable a holistic monitoring on top of Power BI and Fabric.